sam-parsons/eslint-plugin-explicit-comparator/README.md

 ## Rule Details

-Using the `sort` method without a comparator argument will coerce all elements in the array to strings and lexigraphically organized.
+Using the `sort` method without a comparator argument will coerce all elements in the array to strings and lexigraphically organize them.
 When sorting an array of numbers or objects, it is advised to provide a comparator function; this plugin enforces that rule.

 Examples of **incorrect** code for this rule: